 The modern workforce also prefers learning through short content, rather than being overwhelmed with too much information that will interfere with their job routine.
 Furthermore, most modern learners “won’t watch videos longer than four minutes,” according to the Bersin report.
-So many organisations are now converting lengthy e-learning modules into shorter, micro modules.
+So many organizations are now converting lengthy e-learning modules into shorter, micro modules.

 Your medical-healthcare education audiences have a diverse range of personal preferences and learning styles.
-Personalising medical education content is one way to ensure modern learners stay on-track.
+Personalizing medical education content is one way to ensure modern learners stay on-track.

-So it’s important to empower your learners by including a wide range of online and offline activities, exercises and media into your educational programmes.
+So it’s important to empower your learners by including a wide range of online and offline activities, exercises and media into your educational programs.
 This allows each individual to choose what works best for them and use these resources at their own pace.
-Customising educational resources can also encourage your audience to stay open to new ways of learning.
+Customizing educational resources can also encourage your audience to stay open to new ways of learning.

 Get quality content